 Type: Affordable Housing

-In 2010, ULC acquired a 1.5-acre site for $1.3 million, using Denver’s TOD Fund.
-In 2016, ULC’s development partners completed the construction of the Garden Court Apartments which include 66 affordable apartments.
+In 2010, ULC acquired this 1.5-acre site for $1.3 million, using Denver’s TOD Fund.
+In 2016, ULC’s development partners completed the construction of 66 affordable homes — the Garden Court Apartments.
 The apartments are located at the Yale Light Rail Station along RTD’s E and F lines.
-To support true affordability along a major transit corridor, each apartment received an RTD EcoPass.
+To support true affordability along a major transit corridor, each household received an RTD EcoPass.

 Vassar